-4 Objects and Classes
+4 MOOC: Objects and Classes

-- 1. Access the main course web page at http://webcourses.inf.ethz.ch and register using your ETH email. - 2.
+- 1. Access the main course web page at http://webcourses.inf.ethz.ch, click on the "This MOOC" hyperlink at the beginning of the first paragraph and register using your ETH email.
+After confirming the registration (you should receive an email) please enroll in the 2014/15 edition of the course, by clicking on the "Administration/course administration" menu and then on the "enroll me in this course" link on the bottom left of the course page (click on the 2014/2015 course link first, so that you can see the published units). - 2.
 Listen to the short review lecture on Object and Classes. - 3.
 Take the Object and Classes Quiz.
 Your goal is to provide all correct answers.
 You can take the quiz as many times as you want.
 If you succeed, you will be awarded a badge.